 The Body Farm: The Anthropology Research Facility

-The Research Facility, opened at its present location in 1980 by Dr. William M. Bass, provides an ideal setting to scientifically document postmortem change.
+The Research Facility, commonly known as The Body Farm, opened at its present location in 1980 by Dr. William M. Bass, provides an ideal setting to scientifically document postmortem change.
 This outdoor field laboratory enables the investigation of parameters which are crucial in time since death estimates.
 Donated remains make this research possible and simultaneously provide a modern osteological teaching collection.
 These individuals are essential for providing education and training in forensic anthropology and skeletal biology for students and law enforcement agencies.
 They are also invaluable for updating demographic and biological standards.
 Please contact Dawnie Steadman regarding use of this facility.

 UTK Donated Skeletal Collection

 This skeletal collection was started in 1981 under the direction of Dr. Bass.
 The collection currently contains nearly 1700 individuals and growing.
 The collection also contains over 50 cremated individuals.
 The goal of the body donation program is to build this collection of known individuals for research purposes.
 Potential research using this collection ranges from skeletal biology and forensic to dental, biomedical and genetics as well as other fields.
 There are also blood, hair, and fingernail samples from the donors available for research.
 The demographic profile includes predominantly Americans of European and African ancestry, and a smaller portion of Hispanic ancestry.
 The age range of the individuals is from fetal up to 101 years.
 Please contact Dawnie Steadman regarding use of this facility.

 Forensic Anthropology Data Bank